Aptivi/NitrocidKS/README.md

 The PPA for KS will come shortly as promised.

+## |-----+--> _Announcement_ <--+-----|

+Due to time constraints, and the volume of work that we have, the development progress of 0.0.9 and the future versions will slow down until the end of June.
+Meanwhile, please stay tuned for more updates and progress on [our blog](https://eofla.wordpress.com).
+You can also make pull requests and issues, but we don't look at them more frequently.

 ## |-----+--> _Notices_ <--+-----|

 - If you are going to use Chinese/Japanese/Korean language in their translated forms, use `SimSun` or other appropriate font.